 - 2022-Aug-15: COVID-19: Day 21: Felt better, and had a negative-looking test, so went ahead with some dental surgery.
 Yes, “dental surgery” as my first day out in 3 weeks.
 But… upon returing home a few hours later, the test had turned (slightly positive).
 I had warned the dental surgeon beforehand, so he took appropriate precautions.
 The Weekend Editrix’s symptoms continued to fade.

-- 2022-Aug-23: COVID-19: One Month Later: One month post exposure, we both test negative and continue to be nearly incapacitated.
+- 2022-Aug-23: COVID-19: One Month Later: One month post exposure, we both test negative but continue to be nearly incapacitated (partly; especially in afternoons).
 Fortunately, there was news that the FDA asked Pfizer to run a clinical trial on longer doses of paxlovid, particularly with rebounds.
-So at least this (probably) won’t happen in the future to everybody else!
+So at least this won’t happen in the future to everybody else!
+Possibly.

 The Weekend Conclusion